 Xerces is happy to provide accommodations for the job application process if needed.
 If you need an accommodation to complete the job application process, please email email@example.com.

-Come join a growing team of conservation professionals at the Xerces Society who are dedicated to protecting some of the world’s most important animals.
-We are seeking a motivated expert who can join our team of endangered species and pollinator conservation specialists to launch a regional bumble bee atlas community science project, with an eye toward comprehensive conservation planning for bumble bees of the southeastern United States.
+Come join a growing team of conservation professionals at the Xerces Society who are dedicated to protecting some of the world's most important animals.
+We are seeking three dynamic conservation biologists, skilled in community (aka citizen or participatory) science and bumble bee conservation to launch a bumble bee atlas project across five western states (MT, WY, CO, UT, NV; hereafter project region).

 WHAT YOU'LL BE DOING:

-Building off the success of the Xerces Society’s other bumble bee atlas projects in the Pacific Northwest, Great Plains and California, the successful candidate, working with state and regional partners, will develop and manage a region wide community science project, use emerging science (from this project and beyond) to develop effective land management strategies for bumble bees and other pollinators throughout the southeastern U.S. The Endangered Species Conservation Biologist will collaboratively focus on developing and implementing sampling protocols, coordinating and communicating with partners and community scientists, organizing and delivering training events, conducting field-based habitat and bumble bee surveys, and identifying bumble bees from photographs submitted by project participants.
-The successful applicant will also conduct outreach to the southeast’s diverse and traditionally underserved communities to encourage broad participation in this community science project and other conservation programs.
-The ideal candidate will have excellent outreach and presentation skills, as well as experience working with volunteers, managing community science programs, developing and conducting field-based pollinator research projects, and surveying for and identifying bumble bees (Bombus spp.) that occur in the eastern U.S. This position will ideally be based in North Carolina or South Carolina, working from a home office (other locations in the region will also be considered).
+Building off the success of the Xerces Society's other bumble bee atlas projects throughout North America (bumblebeeatlas.org), the selected candidates will collaboratively focus on developing and implementing region-specific sampling protocols, coordinating and communicating with partners and community scientists, organizing and delivering training events, conducting field-based habitat and bumble bee surveys, and identifying bumble bees from photographs submitted by project participants.
+The successful applicants will also conduct outreach to the regions with diverse and traditionally underserved communities to encourage broad participation in this community science project and other conservation programs.
+The ideal candidates will have excellent outreach and presentation skills, as well as experience working with volunteers, managing community science programs, developing and conducting field-based pollinator research projects, and surveying for and identifying bumble bees (Bombus spp.) that occur in the project region.
+The two positions will ideally be based in Colorado or Utah and Montana.
+Please indicate your preferred location(s) in your cover letter.

 ESSENTIAL JOB FUNCTIONS AND RESPONSIBILITIES:

-Working as a team with the Xerces Society Endangered Species and Pollinator Program staff, the person who fills this position will:
+Working as a team with the Xerces Society Endangered Species and Pollinator Program staff, the people who fill these positions will:

-- Develop and launch a Southeast Bumble Bee Atlas in North Carolina, South Carolina, Georgia, and Tennessee, harnessing the participation of community scientists and other key partners, and using other Xerces Society bumble bee atlas projects as a model.
+- Develop and launch a Bumble Bee Atlas in the project region harnessing the participation of community scientists and other key partners, using other Xerces Society bumble bee atlas projects as a model.

-- Collaborate with partners at state and federal wildlife agencies and the research community to identify bumble bee species in need of conservation and recovery action.
-Train others in the identification, protection, and recovery of these species.
+- Collaborate with partners at state and federal wildlife and land management agencies, and the research community, to learn more about bumble bee species in need of conservation and recovery action.
+Train others in survey methods, identification, protection, and recovery of these species.